beejhay31/We_Rate_Dogs-DataWrangling/README.md

 # We_Rate_Dogs-DataWrangling

-This project is my second project and a prerequisite to graduating the Data Analyst Nanodegree Introduction
+This project is my second project and a prerequisite to graduating the Udacity Data Analyst Nanodegree.

+##Introduction

 Real-world data rarely comes clean.
 Using Python and its libraries, I gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
 This process is called data wrangling.
 I documented my wrangling efforts in a Jupyter Notebook, showcased them through analyses and visualizations using Python (and its libraries) and/or SQL.

 The dataset that was wrangled (and analyzed and visualized) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.